 Lita talking about having a movie career may seem like an ego trip on par with David Lee Roth’s movie ambition, but the September 28, 1985 issue of Billboard contained this quote from ICM’s vice president and head of concerts, Alex Hodges: “You don’t even have to appear as a musical artist in a film.
 The seriousness of film to David Bowie is obvious, and to Grace Jones and Tina Turner.
 We’re currently negotiating for Lita Ford to appear in a Cannon film, and working on a project around Ozzy Osbourne and another for Jermaine Jackson.”

 Back to Hit Parader, the article by Andy Secher’s was titled Beauty and the Beat.
 What’s fascinating was that the Kiss Me Deadly album was supposed to be released in June 1987 but it ended up being postponed until 1988…February 2 to be exact.
 This probably had to do with the fact that Lita was in flux with management or lack thereof.
 It was through Bill Elson, Ozzy Osbourne’s agent, that she was signed to Sharon Osbourne.
 Lita’s previous agent was Sharon’s father, Don Arden.
 He was Black Sabbath’s manager before managing Tony Iommi.
 Don was referenced as being Lita’s agent in the March 8, 1986 issue of Billboard.
 Ozzy’s duet with Lita, Close My Eyes Forever, was the final addition to the album.
-In fact, it wasn’t even referenced in the Hit Parader article because it was her collaboration with Mötley Crüe’s Nikki Sixx, Falling in and Out of Love, that was supposed to be the major draw for young rockers, thus allowing pulling power for magazines to display her on their covers.
+It wasn’t even referenced in the Hit Parader article because it was her collaboration with Mötley Crüe’s Nikki Sixx, Falling in and Out of Love, that was supposed to be the major draw for young rockers, thus allowing pulling power for magazines to display her on their covers.
 Ironically, Mike Chapman originally gave Lita a cassette of 10 songs where one of the songs was not included on the album.
 The song was titled No Space but it became known as Space when it was recorded by Cheap Trick for their 1988 album, Lap of Luxury.

 Bearing in mind that Lance Quinn was the producer of her second album, Dancin’ on the Edge (1984), it’s baffling that Lita would have ran into some problems with him during the production process of The Bride Wore Black.
 Her fat boy joke wasn’t entirely to do with fat-shaming since he was a member of a band called Danny and the Fat Boys.
 Speaking of fat jokes, the below page was taken from a late `87 issue of Kerrang.
 In the December 10, 1988 issue, the story got odder.
 This is how she answered the question of where her career went after 1984 when she was last interviewed by Kerrang at the press office of Phonogram Records in London: “Well, I had that album out at the time, Dancin’ on the Edge, and I toured pretty hard with that for a while.
 But after the tour was over, looking at where I was, I wasn’t really satisfied with the progress my career was making.
 It was like we’d got so far, and hit a brick wall.
 And I felt I really wasn’t going to get any further with the same management, the same band, the same record company…I’d been with that record company for 11 years, and it wasn’t really their fault; I get on great with them now, but everything had got kind of stale.
 Everything had grown so stagnant between us that I knew it was time to move on and go somewhere else.”